offscale/cdd-python/README.md

   - CLI gives proper `--help` messages
   - IDE and console gives proper insights to function, and arguments, including on type
   - `class`–based interface opens this up to clean object passing
+  - Rather than passing around odd ORM class entities, you can use POPO (Plain Old Python Objects) and serialise easily
   - `@abstractmethod` can add—remove, and change—as many arguments as it wants; including required arguments; without worry
   - Verbosity of output removes the magic.
 It's always clear what's going on.
   - Outputting regular code means things can be composed and extended as normally.

 ## Disadvantages

-  - You have to run a tool to synchronise your: docstring(s), config `class`(es), and argparse augmenting function.
+  - You have to run a tool to synchronise your various formats.
   - Duplication (but the tool handles this)

 ## Alternatives

+  - Slow, manual duplication; or
   - Dynamic code generation, e.g., with a singular interface for everything; so everything is in one place without duplication

 ## Minor other use-cases this facilitates